-- a) The Company did not file with the Registrar of Companies (ROC), NCT of Delhi & Haryana, the Board Resolution for appointment of Secretarial Auditor in Form MGT-14 in Financial Year 2020-2021 as per the provisions of Section 204 of Companies Act, 2013. - b) The Company did not file with the Registrar, the documents regarding appointment of the Statutory Auditor, M/s Amit Agarwal & Co.
-(FRN 08359C) in Form ADT-1 to fill the casual vacancy caused by the resignation of old Auditor, B. S. Sawhney and Associates on 14/09/2020. - c) There is no rotational director on the Board of the Company. - d) The Company did not file with the Registrar, the Board Resolution for approval of Director's Report for the year ended 31.03.2020 in Form MGT-14 as per the provisions of section 117 (3) of the Act. - e) The Company did not maintain any statutory register, records and minutes. - f) The Company did not file with the Registrar, the Report on Annual General Meeting in Form MGT-15 for the Annual General Meeting (AGM) held on 28.11.2020, as required under the Provision of section 121(1) of the Companies Act, 2013. - g) The Company did not file with the Registrar, the Annual Return in Form MGT-7 as required under the Provision of section 92 of the Companies Act, 2013 and a Certificate by a Company Secretary in Practice in form MGT-8 for the AGM held on 28.11.2020. - h) The company did not appoint any Company Secretary or Compliance Officer after resignation of existing Company Secretary i.e. CS Sanchit Jaiswal on 14.08.2019 until 24.08.2020 as per the provision of Section 203 (4) of the Companies Act, 2013 read with Rule 8A of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014.
-Hence the vacancy caused by the resignation of old Company Secretary was filed after the expiry of six months from the date of resignation. - i) There was an advance of Rs.
+- a) The Company did not conduct Annual General Meeting (AGM) in the Financial Year 2021-22 in terms of the provisions Section 96 and consequently, no pre and post AGM Compliance were carried out. - b) The Company did not file with the Registrar of Companies (ROC), NCT of Delhi & Haryana, the Board Resolution for appointment of Secretarial Auditor in Form MGT-14 in Financial Year 2021-2022 as per the provisions of Section 204 of Companies Act, 2013. - c) There is no rotational director on the Board of the Company. - d) The Company did not file with the Registrar, the Board Resolution for approval of Financial Statements and Director's Report for the year ended 31.03.2021 in Form MGT-14 as per the provisions of section 117 (3) of the Act. - e) The Company did not maintain any statutory register, records and minutes. - f) The company did not appoint any Company Secretary or Compliance Officer after resignation of existing Company Secretary i.e. CS Deepak Kumar Laddha on 01.08.2021 as per the provision of Section 203 (4) of the Companies Act, 2013 read with Rule 8A of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014. - g) There was an advance of Rs.
 24,38,000/- from Customers as per the Financial Statements of the Company for the year ended 31st March, 2020, which was not appropriated against supply of goods or provision of services within a period of Three Hundred and Sixty-Five days from the date of acceptance of such advance, and therefore, by virtue of Rule 2(1)(c) of Companies (Acceptance of Deposits) Rules, 2014, such advance will be considered as Deposits.
 The Company did not comply with Section 73 read with Companies (Acceptance of Deposits) Rules, 2014